-Some days, you need to bake a chocolate cake and cover it with ganache.
-But you can’t just make any chocolate cake, it should be a peanut butter chocolate cake because you haven’t had a peanut butter cup in ages and really isn’t it about time, but then you remember you haven’t made caramel in at least a week or so and you need some of that too, and a peek into the spice pantry has you staring at sea salt so you basically end up with a giant run-on sentence and this cake.
+Some days, you need to bake a chocolate cake.
+But you can’t just make any chocolate cake, it should be a peanut butter chocolate cake because you haven’t had a peanut butter cup in ages and really isn’t it about time?
+But then you remember you haven’t made caramel in at least a week or so and you need some of that too.
+A peek into the spice pantry has you staring at sea salt so in about 15 seconds of letting your thoughts wander in the kitchen, you basically end up with this salted caramel peanut butter chocolate cake.

 Sharing it with my people confirmed the glorious-ness of this cake, because Princess A took to applauding after each bite.
 Do you know what it is when someone is applauding after each bite of a dish?
 It’s a sign that we need to stop talking so we can get to baking cake.